The map shows the location of the museum when it was in Napier, on the northern end of the South Island.

 On site there is a fully active restoration and service workshop where you see work in progress by our team of engineers and volunteers who are dedicated to the preservation of these special parts of motorcycle mechanical history."

-The museum announced its closure to the public in April 2016, and then very shortly thereafter it was announced that a buyer had been found for the whole collection and it would be moving to Invercargil.
+The museum announced its closure to the public in April 2016, and then very shortly thereafter said that a buyer had been found for the whole collection and it would be moving to Invercargil.
+The collection was acquired by Transport World which incorporated it into its very impressive Motorcycle Mecca.